Contact structures, deformations and taut foliations: Foliations and contact structures

 Here $\rho$ is a non-decreasing function that is positive for $z > 0$, satisfies $\rho(z) = 1$ near $\epsilon$ and is identically zero otherwise so that $\rho$ vanishes to infinite order at the origin. \end{constr}

 Note that spiralling along an embedded torus $T$ has the effect of introducing a closed torus leaf.
 Furthermore, if we consider the foliation given by cutting open a manifold along an embedded torus transverse to a foliation $\mathcal{F}$ such that the induced foliation on $T$ is linear, then we take $\alpha_{+} = \alpha_{-}$ so that foliation obtained by spiralling can be obtained through a smooth 1-parameter deformation of foliations.
 In this case we will say that the resulting foliation is obtained from $\mathcal{F}$ by \emph{spinning} along the torus $T$.
-If the induced foliation on $T$ is not linear then one can still spin along $T$ to obtain a foliation that is only of class $C^0$.
-Finally observe that if $T$ is a compressible torus given as the boundary of a closed transversal, then spiralling along $T$ has the effect of introducing a Reeb component having $T$ as a closed leaf.
+If the induced foliation $\mathcal{F}|_T$ on $T$ is not linear and is without $2$-dimensional Reeb components, then one can still spin along $T$ to obtain a foliation that is only of class $C^0$ as long as we choose the direction of spinning to be transverse to $\mathcal{F}|_T$.
+Finally observe that if $T$ is a compressible torus given as the boundary of a tubular neighbourhood of a closed transversal, then spiralling along $T$ has the effect of introducing a Reeb component having $T$ as a closed leaf.
 In this case spinning along $T$ corresponds to \emph{turbulisation}.
 This in particular shows that Reeblessness and hence tautness are not deformation invariants of foliations.